redhat-cop/cloud.vmware_ops/roles/deploy_ovf/README.md

   - bool, Allows connection when SSL certificates are not valid.
 Set to false when certificates are not trusted.

 - **deploy_ovf_port**:
-  - str or int, The port to use to authenticate to the vSphere vCenter or ESXi host.
+  - str or int, The port used to authenticate to the vSphere vCenter that contains the cluster to configure.

 ### Placement
 - **deploy_ovf_cluster_name**:
   - str, The name of the cluster in vSphere vCenter to configure.
-Required if your connecting to a vCenter cluster and `deploy_ovf_esxi_host` is not provided.
+Required if you are connecting to a vCenter cluster and `deploy_ovf_esxi_host` is not provided.

 - **deploy_ovf_datacenter_name**:
   - str, Required.
 The name of the datacenter in vSphere vCenter where the virtual machine should be deployed.